jovami/isep-lapr4/docs/us_1003/README.md

 ## Business rules

-- Any course enrollments can be in state "ENROLL" or "INPROGESS".
+- Any course enrollments can be in state "ENROLL" or "OPEN".
 - When a course is in state "ENROLL", meaning that the enrollments for that course are open.
 - When a course is in state "INPROGESS", meaning that the enrollments for that course are close.